akka-cache/akka-cache/acdocs/docs/Client SDKs/rest-apis.md

 ---

 [Up](#methods)
+## Batch Create {#batchPost}
 ```
 post /batch
 ```

-Create batch of cached objects, results are returned for each batched element. (batchPost)
+Create batch of cached objects, results are returned for each batched element.
 ### Consumes

 This API call consumes the following media types via the Content-Type request header: